 1. Lack of motivation.

-2. Lack of research materials and instruments.
+2. Lack of research materials and equipment.

 I may write more on this in my next Thought on African Education.